sustac/SearchCrawl/README.md

 SearchCrawl

-The techcrawl repository contains a scrapy webcrawler, a program to convert website links into a graph and view various graph metrics and a mongoDB database and collection to store webcrawler data.
+The techcrawl repository contains a scrapy webcrawler, a program to convert website links into a graph and view various graph metrics and a mongoDB database to store webcrawler data.
 This collection allows the utilization of search queries of the data.
 This can be used as a simple search engine.

 Has only been tested on Ubuntu 18.04

-To start, just clone the repository and cd into the SearchCrawl/techcrawl/techcrawl/ directory where all of the files are located.
+To start you need to install python3 and then install virtualenv. sudo apt-get install python3-pip and then pip3 install virtualenv.
+After installation move to directory where you want the project to be located and run virtualenv env.
+This will create a python virtual envireonment called env.
+This is where you will place the techcrawl project files.
+A python virtual environment prevents the project's python dependencies from conflicting with the system's.
+Before running any executables you need to type the command source bin/activate from the env directory(starts environment).

-Then chmod 755 prereq.sh and ./prereq.sh.
+Then chmod 755 prereq_outside.sh and ./prereq_outside.sh and then ./prereq_insdie.sh.
-Prereq.sh contains terminal commands to install the needed dependencies for the project to work.
+prereq_outside installs the dependencies for mongodb and creates a data folder for it in the root directory(needed). prereq_inside installs all of the python modules needed.

 Once everything has been installed, simply type ./run.sh.